 The 14 Amazon Leadership Principles

-Amazon’s 14 principles begin with a focus on the customer.
+Amazon’s 14 principles begin with having a customer obsession.
 The company pledges to put customers first at all times, earning their trust in the process.
-Their obsession with buyers represents one of Amazon’s top core values that they try to demonstrate every day.
+Their obsession with generating customer trust represents one of Amazon’s top core values that they try to demonstrate every day.

-Customers and clients are the lifeblood of any company.
+Customers and work go hand in hand because buyers are the lifeblood of any company.
 If a business doesn’t focus on them, they’re far more likely to flounder.
 Always put customers’ needs and expectations front and center, and hold yourself to the high standards that will make customers want to come back over and over.
-You can see this with Amazon’s marketing flywheel, dubbed the “virtuous cycle,” which emphasizes that customers need to have a great experience with the company.
+You can see this with Jeff Bezos’s marketing flywheel, dubbed the “virtuous cycle,” which emphasizes that customers need to have a great experience with the entire company.
 This leads to the company gaining traction, leading to more buyers and more satisfied customers.

 2. Take Ownership

-According to Amazon, leaders need to take ownership of what they and their team do.
-Beyond that, they also do what’s best for the company at all times.
+Amazon leaders have a bias for action when it comes to taking ownership of what they and their team do.
+Beyond that, they also feel a broad responsibility for the business, making them consider what’s best for the company at all times.
 They don’t take shortcuts and instead emphasize the long-term values of their actions.

 Leaders need to think of themselves as owners of what they do.
 Every action they take, both big and small, reflects on the company in some way.
 Act as a representative and avoid taking the easy road.
 If you think of yourself as a key part of the company, you’ll always give it your best shot and accept the consequences.
 Part of being an owner includes serving others.
 The servant leadership style places others’ needs above your own, bypassing your self-interest for the good of others.
 By doing so, you help everyone achieve the most they can, which benefits them, you, and the company as a whole.